chris1384/mta-tas-dm/README.md

 - Well done!

 ### 4. Additional Info (FAQ)
+***What's TAS anyway?***
+- TAS is short for *Tool Assisted Speedruns*.
+Basically, you play the game using special tools to construct your run so that it would get to its goal in the fastest time possible.
+- Although its main use is to have the fastest route, it can also be used to record maps that are difficult to do in one segment.

 ***Is it really TAS?***
 - Yes and no.
 - This is not an external software.
 It's a simple LUA script that can be used on local servers in order for players to achieve some goals that couldn't be able to do before.